Web Only / Views » September 18, 2007

 Hare-brained as they may be, Ahmadinejad’s calculations are, in this instance at least, absolutely correct.
 But when it comes to the Bush administration, reason all too often takes a back seat to aggressive militarism and empire-building.

-Allen McDuffee writes about politics and Middle East affairs.
-He blogs at governmentalityblog.com and is currently working on a book project, No Child Left Unrecruited.
-He lives in Brooklyn.
+Allen McDuffee writes about politics and policy.
+He blogs and hosts a podcast at governmentality and is currently working on a book about the influence of think tanks in Washington.